Add commnadbar button, Outlook 2007 ribbon bar, tabs.

 In the Object Inspector window you select (or enter) the desired shortcut in the ShortcutText property.
 We chose the shortcut for the Send button in the mail Inspector's Standard command bar.
 It is Ctrl+Enter.

-To use keyboard shortcuts, you need to set the HandleShortcuts property of AddinModule to true.
-Now you handle the Action event of the component:
+To use keyboard shortcuts, set the HandleShortcuts property of the add-in module to true.

 procedure TAddInModule.adxKeyboardShortcut1Action(Sender: TObject);